 (3) Creativity.
 Is there evidence of creativity and innovation in the candidate's approach to answering questions or solving problems?

 (4) Self-Awareness.
 Is there evidence of a strong desire to contribute to society?
 Is the candidate aware of his or her role in particular activities and impact on other people?
 Can the candidate explain what changed as a result of his or her involvement in something?

 The Rhodes Scholarship permits the pursuit of an Oxford University degree.
 It is awarded only to the very highest qualified students who exemplify scholastic attainment, moral force of character, and leadership.
 Awards are made on a nationally competitive basis and are regarded by many as the most prestigious scholarships in the world.

-The Rhodes Foundation employs four criteria by which prospective Rhodes Scholars are selected:
+The Rhodes Trust employs four criteria by which prospective Rhodes Scholars are selected:

 In a 2003 conference address, Mr. Gerson quotes Cecil Rhodes and notes the emphasis he placed on leadership as one of the four criteria for his legacy, what we know today as the Rhodes Scholarship.
 Rhodes writes, "Great consideration should be given to those who have shewn during the school days that they have instincts to lead and … which … will be likely in after life to guide them to esteem the performance of public duties as their highest aim."

 In a 2013 Q&A, Mr. Gerson explains further,